tjallingf/tjallingf/README.md

 # Hello 👋

-I'm Tjalling, a self-taught web developer from the Netherlands🇳🇱 who likes to build websites and webapps.
+I'm Tjalling, a self-taught web developer from the Netherlands🇳🇱 who likes to build websites and web apps.

 ## What I'm currently working on: